Rational maps from punctual Hilbert schemes of K3 surfaces: Abstract

 \section{Abstract}

-The purpose of this article is to study dominant rational maps from punctual Hilbert schemes of length $k\ge2$ of projective $K3$ surfaces $S$ containing infinitely many rational curves.
-Precisely, we prove that their image is necessarily rationally connected if this rational map is not generically finite.
-As an application, we simplify the proof of C. Voisin's~\cite{Voisinsyminv} of the fact that symplectic involutions of any projective $K3$ surface $S$ act trivially on $\CH_0(S)$.
+The purpose of this short note is to study dominant rational maps from punctual Hilbert schemes of length $k\ge2$ of projective $K3$ surfaces.
+Precisely, we prove that their image is necessarily rationally connected if the rational map is not generically finite.
+As an application, we simplify C. Voisin's proof of the fact that symplectic involutions of any projective $K3$ surface $S$ act trivially on $\CH_0(S)$.